wumingx89/Yelp/README.md

 **Yelp** is a Yelp search app using the [Yelp API](http://www.yelp.com/developers/documentation/v2/search_api).

-Time spent: **0.5** hours spent in total
+Time spent: **8.5** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] Search results page
+- [x] Search results page
-   - [ ] Table rows should be dynamic height according to the content height.
+   - [x] Table rows should be dynamic height according to the content height.
-   - [ ] Custom cells should have the proper Auto Layout constraints.
+   - [x] Custom cells should have the proper Auto Layout constraints.
-   - [ ] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).
+   - [x] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).
 - [ ] Filter page.
 Unfortunately, not all the filters are supported in the Yelp API.
    - [ ] The filters you should actually have are: category, sort (best match, distance, highest rated), distance, deals (on/off).
    - [ ] The filters table should be organized into sections as in the mock.